5 Brilliant Examples of Effective Search Campaigns

 This approach allowed Net Media Planet to target 1000’s of YouTube videos with 100% relevancy to the viewer.

-The commercial broadcaster talkSPORT, hired the search agency Guava to help them boost website visits to by creating embeddable widgets, complete with with scrollable content.
+The commercial broadcaster talkSPORT, hired the search agency Guava to help them boost website visits to by creating embeddable widgets, complete with scrollable content.

 Having already established talkSPORT newsfeeds with leading football news and rumour sites, the search agency aimed to develop new widgets that presented the content in a more attractive and engaging way.